 One of the habits of highly effective investors is to buy the entire US market at low-cost by acquiring exchange-traded funds (ETFs) which mirror the S&P 500.

 The chart above (used with permission from Prof. Dimson) shows why.
 Investors have made and lost money in every one of the markets you see above; it is easier to make more and lose less in a growing market.
 A little over 100 years ago, the US market accounted for 15% of the world stock market.
 Today, it has over a half!

-The subject of exchange-traded funds is complex but until recently, the Monday Morning Millionaire Program stated that the three ETF’s shown below are the ones which interest us.
+The subject of exchange-traded funds is complex but until recently, the Monday Morning Millionaire Program stated that of the more than 5,000 ETFs, the six shown below are the ones that interest us.

 The best ETFs to track the S&P 500 are:

 - Vanguard S&P 500 ETF (VOO)

 - iShares S&P 500 Growth ETF (IVW)

 - Guggenheim S&P 500 Equal Weight ETF (symbol RSP)